 Students in a Basic Degree Program at TST who wish to transfer to the M.A.
 Program should first consult with their college AD Director to determine that they meet the entrance requirements of the M.A. (see 3.1) As part of this consultation the college AD Director should consider whether the student's academic performance in the Basic Degree program is indicative of an ability to do Advanced Degree work.
-If the college AD Director supports the transfer, he or she should obtain support for the transfer from the student's desired department through the ADC departmental representative and then forward a letter to that effect along with certified copies of all post-secondary transcripts in the student's college file to the TST AD Director.
-The TST AD Director and the TST AD Director, a student may receive credit towards the M.A. for any of the five introductory courses (see below, 7.4.1) that have been successfully completed while registered in a Basic Degree Program.
+If the college AD Director supports the transfer, he or she should obtain support for the transfer from the student's desired department through the ADC departmental representative and then forward a letter to that effect along with certified copies of all post-secondary transcripts in the student's college file to the GCTS Director.
+The GCTS Director will forward the petition to the ADC for approval.
+On the recommendation of the school AD Director and the GCTS Director, a student may receive credit towards the M.A. for any of the five introductory courses (see below, 7.4.1) that have been successfully completed while registered in a Basic Degree Program.